aludel/rosetta/README.md

-# rosetta
+# RPNparser

-A programming chrestomathy.
+An RPN parser in various languages.